fixm-ccb/fixm-user-manual-4.3.0/docs/general-guidance/deprecated/references-to-published-aeronautical-information.md

-# References to Published Aeronautical Information
+# References to Published Aeronautical Information - DEPRECATED

+!> This page is deprecated.
+Please go to this [page](general-guidance/fx_overview) instead.

 Describing the predicted movement of a flight commonly means indicating which parts of the infrastructure (ATS routes, waypoints, radio